La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 blabi
 : … is white

-In the first sentence the word _that_ is essential to identifying the person in question, it clarifies whom among people in context we are talking about.
-Out of probably many people around we choose only those who are my friends.
+In the first sentence, the word _that_ is essential to identifying the person in question.
+It clarifies whom among the people in the context we are talking about.
+We choose only those who are my friends out of probably many people around.
 Maybe there is only one person around that is my friend.

-As for _who is incidentally a friend of mine_ from the second sentence it just provides additional information about the person.
-It doesn't help us to identify the person.
+As for _who is incidentally a friend of mine_ from the second sentence, it just provides additional information about the person.
+It doesn't help us identify the person.
 For example, this might happen when all the people around are my friends.

 **poi pendo mi** is a relative clause, a relation attached to the right of the noun **le prenu**.
 It ends just before the next word **cu**:

 > **le prenu (poi pendo mi) cu tavla mi**
 > _The person that is friend of mine talks to me._

-In Lojban we use **poi** for relative clauses that identify entities (objects, people or events) and **noi** for incidental information.
+In Lojban, we use **poi** for relative clauses that identify entities (objects, people or events) and **noi** for incidental information.

 > **la .bob. ba co'a speni le ninmu poi pu xabju le nurma**
 > _Bob will marry a girl who lived in the country._